MichaelShaw/howl/README.md

 - Beef up persistent sounds.
 Add simple blending (we currently have none, you can do it manually, but it'd be nice for music and looping sounds etc.)
 - Make looping of non-persistent sounds impossible.
 This is currently a footgun/landmine.

-We currenly load before we loan a source, which means after the loan only SoundProviderErrors can happen ... which we halt on ... so in theory no source will become in a stuck state.
+We currently load before we loan a source, which means after the loan only SoundProviderErrors can happen ... which we halt on ... so in theory no source will become in a stuck state.
 For streaming we cleanup if there's been a load error.